-The Gwen M. Greene Center for Career Education & Connections posts job and internship opportunities for data science majors on Handshake.
+The Gwen M. Greene Center for Career Education and Connections posts job and internship opportunities for data science majors on Handshake.
 They also circulate opportunities in the career community for emerging technology.

 The Goergen Institute also maintains a log of organizations that have posted data science-related jobs and internships.
 You can browse through this information by stopping by the data science offices in Wegmans Hall.
 We encourage you to keep your resume updated and utilize professional networks by creating profiles on LinkedIn and Meliora Collective.
 We also encourage you to apply for internships – they are a great way to gain experience and become more marketable for future jobs or graduate school.